Aligning energy infrastructure with the conditions required for life to thrive — today and for generations.

 Our founder Oliver first learned what a better world can feel like through community, not theory.

-Working on a project in the Philippines, he found a way of life shaped by connection.
+Working on an engineering project in the Philippines, he found a way of life shaped by connection.
 People looked out for each other.
 Decisions were shared.
 The land was not separate from life, it was part of it.
 There was very little, yet a deep sense of belonging.

 Generation 7 grew from that simple belief: when we design systems, we should design for connection, for place and for generations to come, because that is how life works well.